 Note: Even if your codebase is in line with industry standards, it may not be very user-friendly.
 This could mean that it’s difficult to read and understand what certain functions do or how they interact with each other.

 The number of people involved in your project

 The size of the team that is working on your project influences the overall cost as strongly as the technologies applied.
-By the way, the more people — the more time it will take to complete and the higher chance of mistakes being made.
+By the way, the more people — the more time it will take to complete and the higher the chance of mistakes being made.

-In addition to this, if you have multiple non-teammates working on your smart contract simultaneously, then this is also likely to increase costs due to their need for additional coordination with each other.
+In addition to this, if you have multiple non-teammates working on your smart contract deployment simultaneously, then this is also likely to increase costs due to their need for additional coordination with each other.

 Tool kit and specific technologies

 The used tools also play an important role in the calculation of a smart contract development cost.
 Blockchain technology is changing every day, and this can affect your project’s estimated cost.
 For example, if you have a large team working on a complex idea with multiple developers using different programming languages, then this will increase the base cost.